Radial Gradients in Dust-to-Gas Ratio Lead to Preferred Region for Giant Planet Formation: Implications for planet formation

 \subsection{Consequences for giant planet formation and demographics}

-Our calculations provide a natural explanation for the observed peak in the gas giant planet occurrence rate at $\sim$1--10 au as measured by radial velocity and direct imaging surveys \citep[e.g.][]{Baron2019, Fernandes2019, Fulton2019, Nielsen2019, Wittenmyer2020}.
+Our calculations provide a natural explanation for the observed peak in the gas giant planet occurrence rate at $\sim$1--10 au as measured by radial velocity and direct imaging surveys \citep[e.g.][]{Baron2019, Fernandes2019, Nielsen2019, Wittenmyer2020, Fulton2021}.
 Figure~\ref{fig:GCR_time_core_var} demonstrates that the location of the most favorable sites for rapid gas accretion is driven by the decrease in dust-to-gas ratio just beyond the ice line where relatively larger grains undergo efficient radial drift and vertical settling.
 We note that the nucleation of gas giants requires relatively massive cores ($\sim$15$M_\oplus$) that assemble early (i.e., accrete gas for at least 3--10 Myrs).
 Lighter cores and/or those that assemble late (i.e., accrete gas for shorter amount of time) necessarily grow into planets with less massive envelopes.
 Although it is difficult to obtain good observational constraints on the core masses of extrasolar Jupiters \citep{Thorngren2019}, we note that the cores of sub-Saturns---planets that were on the verge of runaway but were halted in growth before they became gas giants---are better-constrained and appear to range between $\sim$15--20$M_\oplus$ in the limiting case where all metals are assumed to be sequestered in the core \citep{Petigura2017, Lopez2014}.
+This range also agrees with core mass estimates derived from fitting mass loss models to sub-Saturn occurrence rate as a function of orbital period \citep{Hallatt2021}.

 The same change in fragmentation velocity of grains across the ice line that we invoke in our model may also result in the formation of more massive cores outside the ice line \citep[e.g.][]{Morbidelli2015, Venturini2020}, reinforcing our results that gas giants are more likely to originate farther away from the star.
 Our work further demonstrates that the dust-to-gas ratio is expected to be radially-variant and that it reaches a local minimum at a specific range of orbital distances (1--10 au), creating a preferred zone of rapid gas accretion.
 Qualitatively, our solar system also fits into our picture, with gas giants Jupiter and Saturn forming at intermediate distances where the GCR peaks and Uranus and Neptune forming further out where the GCR declines with distance \citep{Morbidelli2007, Batygin2010}.